about us

 Who approves the rental rates that CCH charges?

-Rental rates are approved by CCH administration, on an annual basis, within policies approved by the Board.
+Rental rates are approved by CCH administration, on an annual basis, within policies approved by the Board of Directors.

-I’ve heard CCH owns the Blakiston on Palliser Trail, is that correct?
+I’ve heard CCH owns other buildings such as the Blakiston, Vue, or Rundle House, is that correct?

-CCH does not own the Blakiston and is not involved with the management of this property.
-While some units were purchased under an Attainable Housing model by the developer, Blakiston is considered a market condominium.
+CCH does not own the Blakiston condominium (or any units within this building), or the Vue and Rundle House buildings, and is also not involved with the management of this property.
+While some units were purchased under an Attainable Housing model by the developer, Blakiston is considered a market condominium, and the Vue and Rundle House buildings are considered market rental buildings.

 How many ownership units does CCH have?